mazwat/mazwat.github.io/making-circuits-lm.md

 A cable from the battery is plugged into the red and black track on either side of the board anf then cables are connected to the LED and the resistor.
 However we have one more component to add the mix.

 A switch is a means to interrupt the flow of electricity in a basic **single throw** switch it either on or off.
-But the switch in the above example is a **double-throw** switch as it has 3 terminals (see below)
+But the switch in the above example is a **double-throw** switch as it has 3 terminals (see below).
+Terminal 1, Common and Terminal 2

 ![Switch](images/switch.jpg)
 *fig 7. - Double Throw Switch\

 When the switch is in one position, the common terminal is connected to the A terminal, so current flows from the common terminal to the A terminal but no current flows to the B terminal.
 When the switch is moved to its other position, the terminal connections are reversed: current flows from the common terminal to the B terminal, but no current flows though the A terminal.
 Essentially this means we can use the pins to choose whether the switch starts in the **on position** or the **off position**.

+In the diagram the swtich is wired to the right hand pin and the

 e